VibrantIT2021/SpringBootBackend/README.md

   1.1 Group name: com.vibrant
   1.2 Artifact name: demo
 2. Database: use H2 in-memory database
-  2.1 Use a file system to store database data.
+  2.1 Use a file system to store database data in case the data is lost after restart.
 3. Configure your Spring Boot project so that the project can be run.
 4. It is a plus if you configure swagger in project package.
   4.1 SpringFoxConfig → configure swagger for API testing (refer to picture below as an example:   http://localhost:Your Port Number/swagger-ui/#/)